asimojs/asimo/README.md

 ### `registerService()`

 Register a Service (i.e. a singleton object or function).
 The service doesn't need to be instantiated at registration time as we need to provide a factory function (synchronous or asynchronous).
-Note: **service factories are only called once**
+Note: **service factories are only called once** whereas object factories are called at each _get()_ (or _fetch()_) in order to generate new object instances.

 ```typescript
 registerService<T>(iid: InterfaceId<T>, factory: () => T | Promise<T>): void;